Papatheodorou-Group/CATD_snakemake/README.md

 		mamba create -n snakemake snakemake

- 4. Run `basicSetup.sh` to configure conda profile.
+ 4. Build the pipeline.

+		make

- 5. Place the input file into the newly created `Input` directory.
+ 5. Place the input file in the `Input` directory.
  6. Adjust settings in `config.yaml`.
  7. **(Optional)** Run `getDag.sh` to generate the updated DAG after adjusting config.
  8. **(Optional)** If on cluster set up cluster profile if you haven't, instructions available [here](https://github.com/Snakemake-Profiles/lsf).